 Pharmaceutical district sales managers are responsible for making sure that pharmaceutical sales teams meet and exceed market share and revenue quotas.
 They recruit, train and support regional sales associates.
 When needed, sales managers meet with customers to help local sales team members maintain good relationships with key clients.
 Pharmaceutical district sales managers are also responsible for controlling expenses and understanding market competition.
 They work closely with the marketing, human resources and finance departments.

 Requirements for Pharmaceutical District Sales Managers

 Pharmaceutical sales managers need strong communication, leadership, problem solving and decision making skills.
 According to job ads on Monster.com in May 2015, pharmaceutical district sales managers were required to have earned a 4-year college degree.
 In addition, qualified applicants had 3-5 years of sales experience in specialty pharmaceuticals, as well as 2-5 years of experience in sales management.
-The BLS reported that sales managers earned a median annual salary of $113,860 in 2015; the agency also predicted that they could look forward to an average job growth increase of 5% from 2014-2024.
+In May 2018, the BLS reported that sales manager in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $58,940 or less per year.
+The agency also predicted there will be no change in job opportunities through 2028 for this occupation.